ChillBroYo/linx-backend-python-django/linx/README.md

 ----------------------
 Here are the endpoints and params:
 - sign_up: used to sign up a user
   - params:
     - uid: username of new person to sign up
     - password: password of new person to sign up
     - info: user info in a mapping
+  - returns:
+   - jsonObject with a success flag of whether it succeeded or not

 - sign_in: used to validate whether a user exists or not
   - params:
     - uid: username of person to sign in
     - password: password of person to sign in
+  - returns:
+   - jsonObject with a success flag of whether it succeeded or not

 - add_message: used to add a message between 2 users
+  - params:
     - uid: the user sending the message
     - oid: the user who is recieving the message
     - msg: the message sent
+  - returns:
+   - jsonObject with a success flag of whether it succeeded or not

 - get_convo: used to see the whole message list between users
+  - params:
     - uid: the first user
     - oid: the other user
+  - returns:
+   - jsonObject with all the messages between the 2 users

 - update_profile: used to change the user profile info after sign up
+  - params:
     - uid: the user to change
     - password: the password to change to
     - info: the user info the change to
+  - returns:
+   - jsonObject with a success flag of whether it succeeded or not